Iron Banner guide - Destiny 2

 Iron Banner used to only feature Control as its main mode, but times are changing.
 These days, players can expect the Iron Banner mode to rotate between a selection of modes each time it’s active.
 For the duration of Season of the Haunted, players were treated to Rift across a variety of maps.

-Rift sees players competing in a sort of basketball-like activity.
+Rift sees players competing in a sort of football-like activity.
 Teams spawn at opposite sides of symmetrical maps and must fight to control a Spark that spawns in the center.
 Pick up the Spark and dunk it in your enemy’s rift to score a point, ending the round.
-First to five wins.
+First to five wins the match.
 Players can revive their downed teammates, which means controlling enemy Ghosts is critical for success.

 Keep a tab on our Iron Banner schedule so you know what mode is coming up next and which ones were available in the past.